D0men1c0/D0men1c0.github.io/_pages/about.md

 ## About Me

-I am an Applied Scientist on a mission to use artificial intelligence to create solutions with a tangible and positive impact on the world.
+I am an Data Scientist on a mission to use artificial intelligence to create solutions with a tangible and positive impact on the world.
 My passion lies at the intersection of cutting-edge research and hands-on application, where innovative ideas are transformed into robust and scalable systems.

 My experience spans both industry and academia.
 At **IBM**, as a Data Scientist AI Associate, I design and deploy NLP, Computer Vision, and LLM solutions for enterprise clients.
 In parallel, I pursue my passion for research: I was a **Google Summer of Code 2024** contributor with HumanAI, where I analyzed the evolution of language in Dark Web communities (a preprint on this research is coming soon).